brechtevens/GPG-drive/readme.md

 The simulator window will pop up.
 Here, the following hotkeys can be used:
 * SPACE: pause and unpause the game
 * P: take a screenshot
-* B: toggle visualization bounding boxes of vehicles
+* B: toggle visualization of the bounding boxes of vehicles
 * T: change trajectory visualization mode
-* K: kill all process
+* K: kill all processes
 * ESCAPE: kill all processes and visualize the obtained data

 The game always starts in the paused mode by default.